ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/manifests.cddl}
 ~~~~

-### The Software Evidence Claim (swevidence) {#swevidence}
+### The Measurements and Software Evidence Claim (swevidence) {#swevidence}

-This claim contains descriptions, lists, evidence or measurements of the software that exists on the entity.
+This claim contains descriptions, lists, evidence or measurements of the software that exists on the entity or any other measurable
+subsystem of the entity (e.g. hash of sections of a file system or non-volatile memory).
 The defining characteristic of this claim is that its contents are created by processes on the entity that inventory, measure or otherwise characterize the software on the entity.
-The contents of this claim do not originate from the software manufacturer.
+The contents of this claim do not originate from the manufacturer of the measurable subsystem (e.g. developer of a software library).

 This claim can be a {{CoSWID}}.
 When the CoSWID format is used, it MUST be evidence CoSWIDs, not payload CoSWIDS.